vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 --no-tlsverify
 </pre>

-For more information about configuring VCHs to connect to insecure private registry servers, see the section on the [`insecure-registry` option](vch_installer_options.md#registry) in VCH Deployment Options.
+For more information about configuring VCHs to connect to insecure private registry servers, see the section on the [`insecure-registry` option](vch_installer_options.md#insecure-registry) in VCH Deployment Options.

-**NOTE**: The current builds of vSphere Integrated Containers do not yet support private registry servers that you secure by using TLS certificates.